 Let’s face it, online dating, pick-up lines and flirting look a lot different than they once did.
 In the wake of high-profile celebrity stuff-ups, professional blunders and a deeply concerning culture of sexual violence unearthed in Canberra, the way we communicate with women is consistently under scrutiny, and rightly so.
 The boy club days are certainly over and it’s about time we put empathy on the menu.
 But don’t let the fear of ridicule stop you from shooting your shot.
 In fact, Brydon believes even the worst pick-up line, delivered well and with respect can still be effective.

 “It can totally work, some of them are pretty hilarious.
 The drawback is when you use a cheesy pick up line, the person you’re using it on might have heard it a few times before, and might not like a copy-paste approach,” she says.
 “People like knowing you have noticed what makes them special.
 So a cheesy line can be fun and easy but there’s a much higher chance of a fail than something unique and personal.
 Cheesy is good, personal is better.”

-In the lead-up to International Women’s Day, we got Brydon to run through her ‘Dos’ and ‘Don’ts’ of sliding in the DMs for 2021.
+In the lead-up to International Women’s Day, we got Brydon to run through her ‘Dos’ and ‘Don’ts’ of sliding in the DMs.
 Wondering how to talk to girls on Tinder respectfully and without looking like a creep?
 It’s easier than you think.